rclone/rclone/docs/content/docs.md

 If you run `rclone config file` you will see where the default location is for you.

-Use this flag to override the config location, e.g. `rclone --config=".myconfig" config`.
+Use this flag to override the config location, e.g.
+`rclone config --config="rclone.conf"`.

 If the location is set to empty string `""` or the special value `/notfound`, or the os null device represented by value `NUL` on